 Remove the tomatoes from the oven and allow them to cool.
 Arrange the tomatoes on a serving dish.
 Top the tomatoes with shredded burrata chese.

-Drizzle with olive oil and garnish with lots of basil and flaky sea salt.
-You can find the full recipe for this slow roasted tomato and burrata salad below.
 As always, if you make this recipe, leave me a comment below or let me know on Instagram!